-If you use outdoor lights in your property, you need to be very careful about the types of bulbs you use.
+If you use outdoor lights in your property surroundings, you need to be very careful about the types of bulbs you use.
 This is because certain bulbs attract more insects than others.
-If you have the option, you should opt for warm coloured LED light bulbs because these lights attract fewer insects, which means it will help to keep spiders out of your house.
+If you have the option, you should opt for warm-colored LED light bulbs because these lights attract fewer insects, which means they will help to keep spiders out of your house.

-At OutdoorLights, we like to provide our customers with information and ideas about lighting, home décor and home improvement.
+At The OutdoorLights Store, we like to provide our customers with information and ideas about lighting, home décor and home improvement.
 You can follow our outdoor lighting blog to access exclusive content and news every month.